 POLITICAL SITUATION

 Bahadur Shah Zafar was the last Mughal Emperor of India.
 After the death of Aurangzeb, the Mughal empire started declining.
 Apart from the Marathas, the growing power of the Britishers worsened the situation.
-Due to increasing sepoy mutiny against the British, Bahadur Shah Zafar was declared as the emperor of India under whose name all rebellions took place.
+Due to increasing sepoy mutiny against the British, Bahadur Shah Zafar was declared the emperor of India under whose name all rebellions took place.

 Since all rebellions took place under his seal, Zafar was considered to be the chief accused and was captured by the British at the Humayun's tomb on September 20, 1857.
 As if snatching his empire was not enough, the Britishers shot Zafar's two sons and a grandson the very next day.
-After the trial, the old king was exiled to Rangoon in Burma, along with his beloved wife Zeenat Mahal and their two remaining sons.
+After the trial, the old king was exiled to Rangoon in Burma, along with his beloved wife Zeenat Mahal, and their two remaining sons.
 Rather than making comfortable arrangements for their travel befitting the former royals, they were sent off to Burma in bullock carts.

 Almost 30 years later, history repeated itself but in Burma.
 Upper Burma, King Thibaw's kingdom was rich in oil, rubies, teak, and rubber.
 This attracted the East India Company and led them to start the Bombay Burmah Trading Corporation.
 The prime motive of this organization was to utilize the resources in Burma for trade with India.
 Predicting the threat, Queen Suplayat, Thibaw's wife, in an attempt to crush the British power, joined hands with the French.
 This alarmed the Britishers, but they waited for a perfect chance to capture the territory.